This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - A thin needle will be inserted near your lumbar spine to the affected nerve root.
-Your healthcare provider will use an x-ray with dye or a CT scan to help guide the needle.
-He will place the needle tip near the nerve root.
-Once the needle is placed properly, your healthcare provider will inject medicines, such as steroids and anesthesia.
+Your healthcare provider will use an x-ray with contrast liquid or a CT scan to help guide the needle.
+He or she will place the needle tip near the nerve root.
+Your provider will inject medicines, such as steroids and anesthesia.
 After the procedure, the injection sites will be covered with bandages to keep the area clean and dry to prevent infection.

 After your procedure: